intel/pepc/docs/pepc-cstates.rst

 **--core-siblings** *CORE_SIBLINGS*
    Core siblings are CPUs sharing the same core.
 The list can include individual core sibling indices or index ranges.
-For example, if a core includes CPUs 3 and 4, index '0' would mean CPU 3 and index '1' would mean CPU 4.
+For example, if a core includes CPUs 3 and 4, sibling index 0 refers to CPU 3 and index 1 refers to CPU 4.
 This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the example with CPUs 3 and 4, if CPU 3 was offline, then index '0' would mean CPU 4.
+In the example with CPUs 3 and 4, if CPU 3 was offline, then index 0 would refer to CPU 4 and index 1 would be invalid.

 **--module-siblings** *MODULE_SIBLINGS*
    Module siblings are CPUs sharing the same module.
 The list can include individual module sibling indices or index ranges.
-For example, if a module includes CPUs 3, 4, 5, and 6, index '0' would mean CPU 3, index '1' would mean CPU 4, and idex '3' would mean CPU 5.
+For example, if a module includes CPUs 3, 4, 5, and 6, index 0 refers to CPU 3, index 1 refers to CPU 4, and index 2 refers to CPU 5, and index 3 refers to CPU 6.
 This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the example with CPUs 3, 4, 5 and 6, if CPU 4 was offline, then index '1' would mean CPU 5.
+In the example with CPUs 3, 4, 5 and 6, if CPU 4 was offline, then index 1 would refer to CPU 5, index 2 would refer to CPU 6, and index 3 would be invalid.

 Subcommand *'info'*
 ===================